tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Titles should be in title case (e.g., Title of Awesome Talk: Why are we here?),
 - Missing Keywords and Presented at metadata (latter should be filled in with `TDWG 2023` and only that),
 - Keywords not separated by commas and capitalization of non-proper nouns,
-- Presenter name(s) should match the format of author (no title or other affiliation information, just the name).
+- Presenter name(s) should match the format of one of the authors (no title or other affiliation information, just the name).

 ### Revision history